 Part II: Lifelong Learning

 ALL 45 articles are due December 15th.
 I know a rare few of you haven’t even done any.
-If you’re desperate, you need to pass 80% of 120 questions, so that’s only 30 of the 45 articles; however, you only get 25, rather than 35 Category I CME credits.
+If you’re desperate, you need to pass 80% of 120 questions, so that’s only 96 or more correct answers; however, you only get 25, rather than 35 Category I CME credits.